AnnaVerbytska/Migration_Sentiment/README.md

 # 🌍 Migration_Sentiment

-**Target-based stance detection for understanding migration polarization on Reddit**
+**Target-based stance detection for understanding migration polarisation on Reddit**

 This open-source **proof-of-concept (PoC)** explores how online communities frame migration during the wars in **Ukraine** and **Gaza**.
-Instead of generic sentiment analysis, it zooms in on **targets** (actors, groups, events) and how people take a stance toward them — supportive, critical, or neutral.
+Instead of generic sentiment analysis, it zooms in on **targets** (actors, groups, events) and how people take a stance toward them — supportive, critical, or neutral (aka ABSA).

-Built with **LLM-powered stance analysis (Gemini API)** and interactive **Dash visualizations**, the project is a step toward understanding how polarizing narratives around migration emerge and spread online.
+Built with **LLM-powered stance analysis (Gemini API)** and interactive **Dash visualizations**, the project is a step toward understanding how polarising narratives around migration emerge and spread online.

 ---